 - Australian development expenditure

 - Australian-held copyright acquisition

 - insurance

 - general business overheads

 - some aspects of publicity and promotion expenditure, including in some cases additional audio-visual content

 - depreciation of assets, to the extent they are used in the making of the production

 - pilot expenditure in Australia (only for a television series)

 - legal expenses (except as they relate to some aspects of development)

 - travel to Australia

-- freighting an item to Australia
+- · freighting an item to Australia

 - travel and freight in Australia

-- Fringe Benefits Tax (FBT) and state payroll tax - remuneration other than by salary and some types of residuals - prizes and prize money.
+- Fringe Benefits Tax (FBT) and state payroll tax

+- remuneration other than by salary and some types of residuals

+- prizes and prize money.

-The following are excluded from QAPE:
+While not an exhaustive list, the following are excluded from QAPE:

-- expenditure while the applicant company is a foreign resident without a permanent establishment in Australia and an ABN - costs of overseas services embodied in goods - GST input credits (for productions commencing on or after 10 May 2011) - gratuities and entertainment expenses - crew members' (including producers and executive producers) whether Australia or non-Australian residents, travel and stay in Australia for less than two consecutive weeks - costs incurred overseas.
+- expenditure while the applicant company is a foreign resident without a permanent establishment in Australia and an ABN - expenditure that is not genuinely incurred by the applicant company or cannot be substantiated - costs of overseas services embodied in goods - GST input credits (for productions commencing on or after 10 May 2011) - gratuities and entertainment expenses - crew members' (including producers and executive producers) whether Australia or non-Australian residents, travel and stay in Australia for less than two consecutive weeks - costs incurred overseas - amounts that are deferred or dependent or payable out of the receipts, earnings or profits from the film.